Venetian Style Interior - Design: Elegant Old-World Charm

 -

-Opt for classic choices like marble, wood, gilded metal, and plush fabrics such as velvet or brocade.
-It’s fine to use high-quality alternatives—think faux marble or gold leaf for a similar effect on a budget.
+Go for classic options such as marble, wood, gilded metal and plush fabrics like velvet or brocade.
+It’s totally fine to use faux marble or gold leaf if you’re on a budget and want to achieve the same look.

 -